open511/Open511API/index.md

 ## Roadmap and timeline {#timeline}

-The first draft of the specification released to collaborators in october 2012 and made public in dec 2012.
+The first draft of the specification have been released to collaborators in october 2012 and made public in december 2012.
 A second iteration is due for Jan 2013 and a third and last one for April 2013.
 At that point, the specification should be considered stable enough for general implementation.

-The next iteration should provide some improvements concerning the architecture and the data format.
-I might also include two news services:
+The second iteration should provide some improvements concerning the architecture and the data format.
+It might also include two news services:
-* Crowdsourcing: the ability for citizen to submit reports will be supported in the second iteration,
+* Crowdsourcing: the ability for citizens to submit reports like in the open311 framework,
-* Network data: The release of the first draft raised the need to link an event with some the road network.
-Added to that some transportation would like to publish their road network.
-As a consequence, a news resource might be added to support this feature although it is still under discussion. [(Issue 11)](https://github.com/opennorth/Open511API/issues/11)
+* Network data: The release of the first draft raised the need to link an event with the road network.
+Added to that some transportation agencies would like to publish their road network.
+As a consequence, a new resource might be added to support this feature although it is still under discussion. [(Issue 11)](https://github.com/opennorth/Open511API/issues/11)

-In order to test the specification, a leading implementation should take place beginning of 2013 with one of the collaborators of the initiative.